wp-plugins/wtg-tasks-manager/readme.txt

 * Known Issues
     * Search ability still to be complete.
     * Posts view "All" does not show all posts - it is a WordPress limitation at this time when using custom statuses.
 I'll seek a workaround like hooking into the query.
-* Author Updates
-    * New Donators: None
-    * New Contributors: None

 = 0.0.1 =
 * Feature Changes
     * Beta plugin - just getting started!